The BEST Kid’s Books to Teach Vital Social Emotional Skills

-Also check out the information at the end of the post.
-I share the secrets to creating a lasting change in your children’s behavior with books.
+Be sure to read until the end of this post.
+I share two secrets to creating a lasting change in your children’s behavior with books.

 But first I want to share with you my favorite 20 books to introduce social emotional skills to your kids.
 The topics range from friendship, to handling negative emotions, to learning what anger feels like.